jbrannon972/Drylogs2/planning-docs/TRANSCRIPT_IMPLEMENTATION_PLAN.md

 ---

-## 1. Workflow Steps Restructuring
+## 1. Workflow Steps Restructuring DO IT

 ### Current vs. Proposed Step Count
 - **Current:** 14 steps (with tabs in some steps)